k2view-academy/K2View-Academy/articles/19_Broadway/29_recovery_point.md

   * Then run the flow again by clicking **Actions** > **Run with Recovery Point** in the [Main menu](18_broadway_flow_window.md#main-menu) toolbar.

-The **RecoveryInfo** Actor can be used to receive the recovery information, such as the Recovery ID.
-To do so, place the Actor in a flow after a Recovery Point.
+The **RecoveryInfo** Actor can be used to receive the recovery information, such as the Recovery ID and the number of attempts to recover.
+To get the recovery information, place the Actor in a flow after a Recovery Point.

 ![image](images/99_29_recovery_02.PNG)